Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

     print(f'(6) Status of job print_task: {jobs[1].status}')
     ```

-This example will produce the following output:
+This example produces the following output:

 ```
 (1) Number of jobs: 0.